amosproj/amos2022ss04-digital-identity/Documentation/dev/testing/frontend/TestingFrontend.md

 ## beforeEach() and afterEach()

-It is kind of common to need the same variables or initialzation within each test.
+It is kind of common to need the same variables or initialization within each test.
 For this you can use:

 - The `beforeEach()` function is called once before each spec in the suite where it is called.
 - The `afterEach()` function is called once after each spec in the suite where it's called.